 Insurance in Germany: Are German people paranoid?

-In the beginning, I thought the German people were a bit overreacting.
-It is probably because we take it easier in our Chinese culture.
-We don’t think about it too much.
+I thought that the German people were a bit overreacting.
+In our Chinese culture, we don’t think about these things too much.
 If something happens, we will deal with it by then.
 We think that the chance is anyways very low if something really bad happens.
 So, I found it sometimes very inflexible in Germany that people are so strict with the rules.

-Most common types of insurance in Germany
+What types of insurance do you need in Germany?

-And once I finalized the insurance contracts I needed in Germany, I felt the relief because I finally didn’t have to worry too much about WHAT IF something happens to me and my family.
+And once I finalized the insurance contracts I needed in Germany, I felt so relieved because I finally didn’t have to worry too much about WHAT IF something happens to me and my family.

-Health insurance in Germany
+1. Health insurance

 Public vs private health insurance in Germany